-The whole school community will be united behind one goal, as we launch ‘Georgians Move Together’, this is a physical challenge to encourage all members of St George’s to participate in additional exercise, so important in maintaining positive physical and mental health.
+The whole school community was united behind one goal, the ‘Georgians Move Together Challenge’, a physical challenge that aimed to encourage all members of St George’s to participate in additional exercise and to maintain positive physical and mental health.

 What is Georgians Move Together?

-It’s a community wide challenge, for us to collectively move the distance to Serenje, in Zambia.
-We have chosen this target as this is where the ZOA Children's Home (SOCH) is based.
+It’s a community wide challenge, to collectively move the distance to Serenje, in Zambia.
+We chose this target as this is where the ZOA Children's Home (SOCH) is based.

-This is a race between pupils and adults (parents, staff and alumni).
-Who will be the first to arrive?
+This was a race between pupils and adults (parents, staff and alumni).

 Regular exercise is proven to benefit both mental and physical health.

 Good opportunity for families to complete an activity together.

 To be part of a community effort with everyone working together towards the same goal.